 RIDE the LIRR!

-Since you are bereft of a home for the night, make sure your back pack has a toothbrush, toothpaste, extra pair of socks and some reading material.
+Since you are bereft of a home for the night, make sure your backpack has a toothbrush, toothpaste, extra pair of socks and some reading material.
 Also some snacks. the Long Island Railroad does not have a snack bar on board.
 You can load up on stuff at Penn Station but the prices are steep.
-I suggest buy your food somewhere else before you head for the train station.
+I suggest buying your food somewhere else before you head to the train station.